ksu-cs-textbooks/cis300/content/trees/bst/remove.md

   - The left child is nonempty.
 In this case, there is a key smaller than the key at the root; furthermore, it must be in the left child.
-    We therefore use a recursive call on the left child to obtain the result of removing element with the smallest key from that child.
+    We therefore use a recursive call on the left child to obtain the result of removing the element with the smallest key from that child.
 We can pass as the **out** parameter to this recursive call the **out** parameter that we were given - the recursive call will assign to it the element removed.
-We then need to construct a new node whose data and right child are the same as in the given tree, but whose left child is the tree returned by the recursive call.
+Because our nodes are immutable, we then need to construct a new node whose data and right child are the same as in the given tree, but whose left child is the tree returned by the recursive call.
 We return this node.